silentorb/marloth-story/books/fairytale/part4.md

 "It had better be the library down there!
 I wouldn't go down if it was still a regular well.
 The bottoms of wells are slimy and muddy!"

-Mr. Mosspuddle thought about this and how, if someone had such an aversion to wells, they probably would not be happy with the Great Library either, but he decided not to say anything.
+Mr. Mosspuddle considered her remarks and how, if someone had such an aversion to wells, they probably would not be happy with the Great Library either, but he decided not to say anything.

 During this time, a sound had been slowly forming in the distance.
-It had been barely audible at first, but it had continued growing until now there was no mistaking the noise of dozens of pursuers rushing toward them.
-None of the individuals by the well said anything about it, but they were all apprehensively staring in the direction that the wall of sound was charging from.
+It had been barely audible at first, but it continued growing until now there was no mistaking the noise of many individuals rushing toward them.
+None of the individuals already at the well said anything about it, but they were all apprehensively staring in the direction that the wall of sound was charging from.